deslicer/dev1666/3-setup-your-personal-ai-sidekick.md

 ```
 "What are the latest Splunk best practices for search optimization?"
 "Research current security threats for Windows authentication"
-"Find the latest Splunk security advisories"
-"What's new in Splunk Enterprise 9.4?"
+"What's new in Splunk Enterprise 10.0?"
 ```

 **Multi-Agent Workflows:**
 ```
-"Analyze index=pas and optimize the searches"
 "Help me investigate security patterns in my data"
 "Create a complete monitoring strategy for index=_internal"
 ```